 Authors are encouraged to publish their data in recommended repositories.
 For a list of generic and subject specific repositories that meet our peer review criteria, see here.

 The journal’s publisher, Ubiquity Press, focuses on making content discoverable and accessible through indexing services.
 Content is also archived around the world to ensure long-term availability.

-Ubiquity Press journals are indexed by the following services:
+Open Quaternary is indexed by the following services:

 If the journal is not indexed by your preferred service, please let us know by emailing firstname.lastname@example.org or alternatively by making an indexing request directly with the service.